 - Not providing Amazon with test login credentials, if required.

 For apps that require users to login before use, provide Amazon with a set of test login credentials in the Testing Instructions field of the App Submission tab when you upload your APK file(s).
-See Submitting Apps to the Amazon Appstore - Step Seven: Upload APK File(s).
+See Submitting Apps to the Amazon Appstore - Step 7: Upload App Files (APK Files).

 Additionally, providing the appropriate login credentials to your app will enable Amazon to provide more directed feedback with regards to any app testing failures.